Ashik-Himel/pre-wedding/README.md

 * Dynamic route based on user's click in services section's card.
 * User authentication with email and password.
 * User authentication with google account.
-* Private routes that cannot be access without login.
+* Private routes added.
+They cannot be accessed without login.